kyotee/Localization_Learning/README.md

 ## Disclaimer

 Local machine contains additional functionality which is not included in this repository; NDA is respected.
-If any questions or concerns arise please contact me at `tamkylet@sfu.ca`
+If any questions or concerns arise please contact me at `tamkylet@sfu.ca`.